geekyskr/MyStore-WebApp/README.md

-IMPORTANT : This is an ongoing project
+IMPORTANT : This is an ongoing project (70% complete || only frontend left)

 # MyStore-WebApp
 This is an E-Commerce website using MERN stack.